wesley-hawes/real-estate-growth-ml/README.md

 ---

 ## Insights
-- High growth counties cluster in Southeast and Mountain West.
+- High growth counties clusters in the Northeast, Midwest, and Appalachian South.
-- Declining counties are concentrated in Midwest and Rust Belt.
+- Declining counties are concentrated in Mountain West, West Coast, Texas, and scattered Southeast counties.
 - Top predictors included housing affordability, employment change, crime rates, and migration trends.
 - XGBoost outperformed linear and tree-based baselines, demonstrating the value of non-linear boosting methods in real estate forecasting.

+## Hypothesis on Regional Patterns
+One possible explanation for the patterns observed in predicted growth is the impact of remote work adoption after the COVID-19 pandemic.
+Counties in the Mountain West and parts of the West Coast show negative growth, which may reflect out-migration from expensive urban areas as workers take advantage of remote opportunities.
+Meanwhile, counties in the Midwest, Northeast, and Appalachian South showing strong positive growth may be benefiting from:

+Lower housing costs attracting remote workers seeking affordability.

+Shifts in population toward counties with existing infrastructure but lower density.

+Employers and employees redistributing outside of major metropolitan centers.

+This hypothesis aligns with national trends where affordability + connectivity are increasingly important drivers of migration and local growth.

 ---